ALP Qld Pre-Selection Battle

 If in the future anyone did bother researching me, they would see I had been consistent in all the things I had stood up for during my career.
 I had been pro-worker, pro-environment, anti-corruption, and I fought for the rights of minorities.

 There was no inconsistency in me completing my term as an Independent.
-I supported all the issues that were part of the 2015 platform I campaigned on, such as the highly successful anti-privatisation Not4Sale campaign.
-It was on other issues, that I refused to support the ALP.
+I honoured all the policies that were part of the 2015 platform I was elected on.
+Central to this was my support for the highly successful anti-privatisation Not4Sale campaign.
+It was on other issues, not in the platform that I refused to support the ALP.

 I supported state programs, including making announcements and talking to children at state schools, such as Trinity Bay State High.
 While there was never enough, I passionately supported education and training initiatives for Aboriginal and Torres Strait Islander youth.